jofas/blog/content/002-first-time-running/index.md

 training I did&mdash;including running&mdash;was accessory to my goal of becoming a good basketball player.
-Then a few things happened in my life, one being the development of chronic pain in my knees, shins and feet due to my flat footedness (important detail to keep in mind) and I just stopped playing basketball, a sport I have played since I remember.
+Then a few things happened in my life, one being the development of chronic pain in my knees, shins and feet due to my flat footedness and I just stopped playing basketball, a sport I have played since I remember.
 I tried to do some exercises in the months that followed, but I never mustered enough motivation to find a regular training routine suitable to improve my weaknesses.